Dipsingh/dipsingh.github.io/_posts/2021-9-6-Network-Robustness.md

 ### Summary
 We looked at various centrality measures and then looked at application of degree centrality to check the robustness of the graph.

-In large networks it is necessary to use statistical tools to analyze the global features of the network.
+In large networks, it is necessary to use statistical tools to analyze the global features of the network.
+These tools can also help in comparing various topologies.
+I hope you get something useful out of this post.